speakercorps/proposals/individual_work/schorkopf_geoffrey/railsconf_draft.markdown

 I have used complex validations and form objects in two related Rails applications for our internal team.
 From this experience, I learned several valuable lessons, techniques for DRYing up code, and new tactics in Rails 4 that have aided me tremendously.

-Though new to Rails, I have participated in giving 5-minute didactic "lightning talks" once a month, which helped sharpen both my soft and technical talk skills, covering topics from specific gems to the social aspects of technology.
-Additionally, I have given several talks on open source code bases, pitching both the product/idea and delving into interesting pieces of the puzzle.
+Though new to Rails, I have participated in giving 5-minute didactic "lightning talks" once a month for half a year, which helped sharpen both my soft and technical talk skills, covering topics from specific Ruby gems to the social aspects of technology.
+Additionally, I have given several talks on open source repositories, pitching both the product/idea and delving into interesting pieces of the codebase.

 ### Tags